aoyang17/NaGen/README.md

 The finite reference hull is a same-UMA proxy, not a complete DFT phase diagram.

-# ShootingFlow · Optimization Objectives and Constraint Verification
+# The optimization problem formulation

 | Type | Optimization Objective / Constraint | Requirement | Current Result / Compliance |
 |---|---|---|---|